3milyfz/3milyfz/README.md

 ## Let's Connect

 I'm always open to collaboration and new opportunities.
 Feel free to reach out to me via email or connect with me on LinkedIn.
-Don't forget to check out my repositories and give them a star if you find them interesting!

 - 📧 **Email**: [emilyfaith.zhou@mail.utoronto.ca](mailto:emilyfaith.zhou@mail.utoronto.ca)
 - 👥 **LinkedIn**: [https://www.linkedin.com/in/emily-fz/](https://www.linkedin.com/in/emily-fz/)